Understanding the Repository Design Pattern in C#

 DTO (Data Transfer Object)

-• Purpose: DTOs are used to transfer data between layers or processes.
+• Purpose: Transfer data between layers or across network boundaries.

 POCO (Plain Old CLR Object)